2degrees/event-nexus/README.md

 ([see below](#recording-events)) you choose to use.
 The values in the object can either be strings or functions.
 When the function is called, it will recieve the element as a jQuery object on which the event is taking place.

+#### A note on links

+Some analytics services cannot response quickly enough to the browser's request before the location changes when the click on a link is being recorded.
+To work around this, the ``OutboundLinkTracker`` is available.
+This adds a short delay before directing the user on to the next page, which should give most tracking services enough time to complete their work before the browser aborts that request.

+Be careful if you have other events bound on to the click as there may be some undesirable consequences.

 ### page_ids